 Universal Music is one of the biggest players in the international music industry, managing many of the world’s top artists, including Lady Gaga, Lil Wayne and Eninem.
-Its record labels produce 40 per cent of the music CDs purchased in the UK.
+Its record labels produce 40 per cent of the music purchased in the UK.

 From its operational HQ in Romford, Essex, Universal Music Operations (UMO) takes care of the company’s deliveries to retail outlets such as HMV and Tesco.

 UMO’s core team of five developers are based there; their software maintains the company’s stock control and invoicing systems.